SillyRobot883/inma-frontend/README.md

 ## Overview

-إنماء الإندية (Inma Clubs) is a modern web application designed to streamline the management of student clubs and their activities.
+إنماء الإندية (Inma Clubs) is a web application designed to streamline the management of student clubs and their activities.
 The platform provides tools for club administrators, members, and INMA administrators to efficiently manage club operations, track volunteer hours, and monitor member engagement.

 ## Features